Next-Gen App & Browser Testing Cloud

 With this seamless integration, teams can debug faster, understand failures more clearly, validate UI changes visually, and gain deeper accessibility insights without changing the way they already work.

-An AI-native Test Case Generator by TestMu AI Test Manager is a tool that uses artificial intelligence to automatically create test cases from different types of input like user stories, bug reports, spreadsheets, screenshots, videos, or even audio notes.
+An AI-native Test Case Generator within TestMu AI's test management platform uses artificial intelligence to automatically create test cases from different types of input, including user stories, bug reports, spreadsheets, screenshots, videos, and audio notes.

 Instead of writing test cases manually, you can simply provide the prompt in natural language, and the AI-native Test Case Generator generates structured, relevant test cases with proper steps, expected outcomes, and context.